The Churches of Britain and Ireland

 A blocked archway survives of St. John's Hospital Chapel (more properly, the Hospital of the Holy Trinity, the Virgin Mary and St. John the Baptist), now part of St. John's House, just east of Lower Broad Street.
 Founded in the early 13th century, it fell victim to Henry VIII in 1537.
 SO 51262 74252. © Carole Sage (2018).
 Grade II* listed.

 St. Laurence (O) is a difficult church to photograph, presenting a satisfactory view from one side only.
 Another view.
 The porch.
 Allegedly the largest parish church in England, the interior has much of interest, including the misericords - 1, 2, 3.
 Interior view, and the chancel.
 The C15 window in the Chapel of St. John, which was the chapel of the Palmers' Guild.
 The tower can be climbed, and the view makes it well worth it.
-SO 511 747.
+SO 5116 7470.
 All © Steve Bulman (2009).
 The tower, interior view, and looking up into the tower, all © Simon Edwards (2011).
 The font, another undergoing repair, and two views (1, 2) of the screen which separates the main crossing from the chancel, all © John Bowdler (2013).
-Another view, and the East window, both from old postcards in Christopher Skottowe's Collection.
+Another view, the East window, and a close-up of one of the misericords, all from old postcards in Christopher Skottowe's Collection.
+The tomb of Dame Mary Eure (d.
+1612), and her husband, who died 5 years later. © Christopher Skottowe.
 Link.
 Grade I listed.

 The former St. Leonard's Church on Corve Street, taken from the top of St. Laurence's tower.
 Thanks to Janet Gimber for the identification, and for advising the current usage as the premises of a printing company.
 SO 51093 75077. © Steve Bulman (2009).
 Another view, © Steve Bulman (2011).
 Two additional views - 1, 2, both © Carole Sage (2018).
 An earlier Chapel of St. Leonard stood a little further north, at SO 5108 7517.
 More information is available here, wherein it says that the chapel was demolished circa 1760.
 Immediately north of the church, in what is now the graveyard, once stood a Carmelite Friary.
 Nothing visible remains.
 Founded in 1350, its exact site is uncertain.
 More on the Carmelite Friary here.
 SO 511 751. © Carole Sage (2018).

 St. Peter (R.C.) on Henley Road.
 Another view.
 SO 516 754.
+The architect (G. Rinvolucri) designed a church in a similar style in Abergele - see St. Therese on the Abergele page.
 Both © Steve Bulman (2011).
 Another view, © Carole Sage (2018).
 Link, which includes photos of the interior here.
 Before St. Peter's was built, Ludlow's Catholics met in a church on Julian Road, at about SO 51568 75049.
 When St Peter's was built, the old church continued in use as a parish hall (until at least as late as the mid-1970's), but it was subsequently converted for other uses, and later demolished and a row of houses called Church Cottages built on the site. © Carole Sage (2018).
 An even earlier "Mass Centre" existed in a rented room in a house on Old Street, but the building has not been identified as yet - can you advise?

 A medieval cross used to stand somewhere close to the old toll house at the junction of Weeping Cross Lane and Temeside.
 An open-air service was held here annually.
 Circa SO 517 743. © Carole Sage (2018).